MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-11-Emergency-Alert-System-EAs/subpart-D-Emergency-Operations/section-11.56.md

 (c) EAS Participants shall configure their systems to reject all CAP-formatted EAS messages that include an invalid digital signature.

 (d) The standards required in this section are incorporated by reference into this section with the approval of the Director of the Federal Register under 5 U.S.C.
 552(a) and 1 CFR part 51.
 To enforce any edition other than that specified in this section, the Federal Communications Commission must publish notice of change in the Federal Register and the material must be available to the public.
-All approved material is available for inspection at the Federal Communications Commission, 445 12th Street SW., Washington, DC (Reference Information Center) and is available from the sources indicated below.
+All approved material is available for inspection at the Federal Communications Commission, located at the address indicated in 47 CFR 0.401(a) (Reference Information Center), and is available from the sources indicated in this paragraph (d).
 It is also available for inspection at the National Archives and Records Administration (NARA).
 For information on the availability of this material at NARA, call 202-741-6030 or go to *http://www.archives.gov/federal\_register/code\_of\_federal\_regulations/ibr\_locations.html.*

 (1) The following standard is available from the EAS-CAP Industry Group (ECIG), 21010 Southbank Street, #365, Sterling, VA 20165, or go to *http://www.eas-cap.org.*